neptune-ai/neptune-contrib/docs/installation.rst

 Install neptune-contrib via pip:

     $ pip install neptune-contrib

-This installs `neptune-lib` and `neptune-cli` among other things.
+This installs `neptune-client` among other things.
+You can install additional packages depending on which module you want to use.
+For example:

+    $ pip install neptune-contrib[monitoring]

+Installation options are: [bots], [hpo], [monitoring], [versioning], [viz] and [all].

 To get all the functionality register account for free on `neptune.ml website`_.

 .. _neptune.ml website: https://neptune.ml/